Los Angeles Sexual Harassment Attorney

-Sexual harassment is a form of workplace discrimination.
+The Los Angeles sexual harassment attorneys at Mathew & George are experienced litigating all types of sexual harassment claims.
 Most people hear the term “sexual harassment” and associate it with unwelcome touching or sexual advances.
-However, sexual harassment does not have to be sexual in nature.
+However, it does not have to be sexual in nature.
 It is any form of harassment due to the victim’s sex.
 This can include offensive or rude comments based on a person’s sex.

-When faced with sexual harassment at work, it is important to know your rights.
+When faced with harassment at work, it is important to know your rights.
 There are several protections at both the federal and state level meant to ensure the safety of employees.
-If you feel you have been sexually harassed in Los Angeles, talk with one of our sexual harassment attorneys.
-At Mathew & George, our lawyers have the experience to ensure that your sexual harassment claim is taken seriously by your employer.
+If you feel you have been sexually harassed in Los Angeles, talk with one of our attorneys.
+At Mathew & George, our employment lawyers want to make sure that your unwanted sexual act claim is taken seriously by your employer.

 Let Our Los Angeles Sexual Harassment Lawyers Help You